UnasZole/bible-scraper/README.md

     - `literal=<value>`: Hardcoded text value.
   - The `regexp` property allows using a [Java regular expression](https://dev.java/learn/regex/), containing a single capturing group, to extract only a portion of the text returned by the operator.
-- The `descendants` property is a sequence of similar context extractors to create other contexts within this one, based on the same element selected by the rule.

-Elements which text nodes need to be processed in order can be managed using the `nodeParsers` list.
+It is possible to change the parsing logic for some elements using the `externalParsers` list.
-Each node parser has the following contents :
+Each external parser has the following contents :
 - The `selector` property is a [JSoup CSS selector](https://jsoup.org/apidocs/org/jsoup/select/Selector.html), evaluated from the root of the HTML document, that determines which elements will use this specific parser.
 - The `withAncestors`/`withoutAncestors` directives that enable this specific parsing method conditionally depending on the current position in the context tree.
+- An actual configuration that depends on the type of external parser.

+Elements which text nodes need to be processed in order can be managed using the `nodeParser` external parser.
+A node parser is defined as an external parser with the `nodeParser` property containing the following fields :
 - The `elements` property is a list of element parsing rules.
 The structure is identical to that defined above for the root level `elements` property.
 - The `nodes` property is a list of text node parsing rules.
 Each text node parsing rule has the following contents: